aandiron/mentalho/README.md

 README.md
-Last modified: Thu Aug 26, 2021  04:21PM
+Last modified: Sat Aug 28, 2021  01:47AM

-# Some Story Title
+# How to Make a Whore
 * By A. Andiron

 ## How to read it: